Theological Studies Graduate Programs

 The Graduate Theological Studies Department offers a Department Scholarship on the basis of demonstrated financial need and merit.

-Students who wish to be considered for a Theological Studies Department Scholarship must file a Free Application for Student Aid (FAFSA), in addition to filling out the current year's Graduate Theological Studies Scholarship Application.
+Students who wish to be considered for a Theological Studies Department Scholarship must file a Free Application for Student Aid (FAFSA), in addition to filling out the current year's Graduate Theology Scholarship Application on the Financial Aid website.
 This Scholarship Application will need to be filled out and submitted for every semester that the student wishes to receive scholarship aid.
 FAFSA will need to be filed annually.

 When filing your FAFSA, LMU's Federal School Code is #001234.
 The FAFSA is not required for international students.